 As parrots spend most of their time standing on their feet, poor-quality perches are a problem.

 Plastic perches with rough or sharp edges can cut the skin, allowing bacteria to enter the wound.
-Also, abrasive pedi perches or perches covered with sandpaper can penetrate the skin.
+Abrasive perches or perches covered with sandpaper can also penetrate the skin.

 Parrots need natural perches of various widths to exercise their feet and improve their grip.
-Also, clean perches regularly to remove bacteria from the surface area.
+They should also be cleaned regularly to remove bacteria from the surface area.

 Wire Flooring

 Wire cages can cause injury.
-Hard, sharp, and rough surfaces should be covered with a softer material, like newspaper or paper towels, to protect the feet from cuts and abrasions.
+To protect the feet from cuts and abrasions, hard, sharp, and rough surfaces should be covered with a softer material, like newspaper or paper towels.

 Overgrown Nails